joshlin5/Automated-Pipeline-Runner/README.md

   * `mutation-coverage` for running mutation coverage
   * `deploy-iTrusts` for deploying iTrust2

+** We use the Blue-green deployment as out deployment strategy.
 ## Description for `.env` file
 In the .env file, we need to set up the following variables to run the building jobs:
 ```